Lukafin/personalWeb/README.md

-Personal Site with Blog and with Podcast Generation
+Personal Site with Blog

-A Jekyll-based personal blog website with an automated podcast generation feature.
-The site includes a blog section and automatically generates audio versions of blog posts using AI text-to-speech technology.
+A Jekyll-based personal blog website focused on sharing written updates and articles.

 ## Features

 - 🎨 Modern, responsive design
 - 📝 Blog post support with Markdown
-- 🎙️ Automated podcast generation from blog posts
 - 🔄 GitHub Actions workflow for continuous deployment
 - 🎯 SEO optimized

 ## Prerequisites

 - Ruby (2.7.0 or higher)
-- Python (3.8 or higher)
 - Node.js (for some JavaScript features)
 - Bundler gem